The versatility of the Halo Trainer is unmatched.

 From classical mat to contemporary fusion Pilates, there is one thing in common: powerhouse engagement.

 We must understand that appropriate activation of our powerhouse mixed with purposeful motion through an intended range is the crux of maintaining a healthy spine.
-This is what Halo Training is all about.
-The Halo Trainer allows careful progressions of purposeful movements with variable stability challenges.
-Perform a side-lying front and back with the Halo and it won’t take long feel the effects of Halo training.
+This is largely what Halo Training is about.
+The Halo Trainer allows careful progressions of purposeful movements with adjustable stability challenges.

 Rehabilitation is recovery.
 It is also the predecessor to fitness.

 It is on the same continuum as athletic performance.
-Sometimes it is necessary to regress an exercise down to its fundamental roots-executing a motor plan with an intended result of movement.
+Sometimes it is necessary to pare an exercise down to its fundamental roots-executing a motor plan with an intended movement result.
 Whether we are using tactile cues, proprioceptive challenges, or equipment, the goal is the same—eliminate barriers to produce the intended function.
-The Halo Trainer’s ergonomic patented design helps alter angle of inclination, provides a stable platform in the middle of the room, controls stability challenge, offers piece of mind, and a whole lot more!
+The Halo Trainer’s ergonomic patented design helps alter angle of incline, provides a stable platform in the middle of the room, controls stability challenge, offers piece of mind, and a whole lot more!